rkalz/xbmc4xbox/branches/addons/xbmc/lib/libPython/python/Doc/reference/lexical_analysis.rst

 (2)
    Any Unicode character can be encoded this way, but characters outside the Basic Multilingual Plane (BMP) will be encoded using a surrogate pair if Python is compiled to use 16-bit code units (the default).
-Individual code units which form parts of a surrogate pair can be encoded using this escape sequence.

 (3)
    As in Standard C, up to three octal digits are accepted.